Magnificent Mile shooting: Aftermath

 In the aftermath of the shooting, a suspect was arrested by police on May 20, 2022.
 Another person was arrested for obstructing the officers from making an arrest at the scene.
 In response to the shooting, Mayor Lori Lightfoot called the shooting "an outrageous act of violence" and announced that the city would increase police presence near the area of the shooting.
 The Chicago Tribune reported that during the shooting, a fight had happened between a witness and police officials.
+In June, a juvenile was arrested in connection with the shooting after turning himself in to the police.

 Lightfoot and Superintendent of the Chicago Police Department David Brown blamed the shooting on the parents of the suspects.

+In November 2024, Jaylun Sanders pleaded guilty to one count of first degree murder after more than 40 additional charges against him were dropped.
+His guilty plea came a year after a second man, Kameron Abram, was sentenced to seven years for weapons charges.
+Sanders was then sentenced to 43 years in prison.